-1 of an unpicked vacation relief, according to seniority.
-2 d.
-Extra Board overtime policies remain unchanged.
-3 e.
-An Extra Board Rail Operator picking a vacation assignment must 4 work the entire vacation assignment, not including any picked RDO overtime, except as provided in 5 Paragraph c.
-6 12.
-If an Extra Board Rail Operator's normal sequence assignment conflicts 7 with his/her partial absence or non-driving assignment, then such Rail Operator will be given an 8 assignment which is not a straight run and which has a quit time within one hour of his/her normal 9 sequence assignment.
-RAIL will attempt to maximize straight-time paid work hours for such Rail 10 Operator.
-11 F. No Rail Operator's RDO shall be cancelled or changed without the consent of the 12 Rail Operator, except in extreme emergency.
-Each Extra Board Rail Operator shall have a minimum 13 of 56 hours off for his/her two consecutive RDOs.
-14 G. Any Extra Board Rail Operator may request to add or remove a guarantee of 10- 15 1/2 hours off between consecutive days' assignments, provided this is requested in writing at the 16 pick, or prior to 10:00 a.m. on Thursday, to be effective Saturday.
-Any Extra Board Rail Operator 17 requesting the 10-1/2 hours off between consecutive days' assignments and who would not receive 18 10-1/2 hours off in the normal assignment sequence will fall out of the normal assignment sequence, 19 and will receive the first available assignment after his/her 10-1/2 hours off.
-20 H. An Extra Board Rail Operator who, for any reason, does not receive his/her 21 requested 10-1/2 hours off, may elect to "pass up" by submitting a written statement at the 22 completion of the day's assignment.
-An Rail Operator electing to pass up will report to the base after 23 his/her 10-1/2 hours off, unless notified to report later.
-24 SECTION 10 - REPORT RAIL OPERATORS 25 A. Report assignments will be posted and selected at the Rail Operator pick.
-26 B. Rail Operators shall pick reports according to the open pick system.
-27 C. Report Rail Operators will be available for a spread of 13 hours and must accept 28 all work according to Report Rail Operator work rules set forth in this AGREEMENT.
-I 1
+RAIL.
+This Rail Operator then becomes eligible for the next available vacation relief, or remainder of an unpicked vacation relief, according to seniority. - d.
+Extra Board overtime policies remain unchanged. - e.
+An Extra Board Rail Operator picking a vacation assignment must work the entire vacation assignment, not including any picked RDO overtime, except as provided in Paragraph c. - 12.
+If an Extra Board Rail Operator's normal sequence assignment conflicts with his/her partial absence or non-driving assignment, then such Rail Operator will be given an assignment which is not a straight run and which has a quit time within one hour of his/her normal sequence assignment.
+RAIL will attempt to maximize straight-time paid work hours for such Rail Operator. - F. No Rail Operator's RDO shall be cancelled or changed without the consent of the Rail Operator, except in extreme emergency.
+Each Extra Board Rail Operator shall have a minimum of 56 hours off for his/her two consecutive RDOs. - G. Any Extra Board Rail Operator may request to add or remove a guarantee of 10-1/2 hours off between consecutive days' assignments, provided this is requested in writing at the pick, or prior to 10:00 a.m. on Thursday, to be effective Saturday.
+Any Extra Board Rail Operator requesting the 10-1/2 hours off between consecutive days' assignments and who would not receive 10-1/2 hours off in the normal assignment sequence will fall out of the normal assignment sequence, and will receive the first available assignment after his/her 10-1/2 hours off.

+assignment, a Rail Operato

+H. An Extra Board Rail Operator who, for any reason, does not receive his/her requested 10-1/2 hours off, may elect to "pass up" by submitting a written statement at the completion of the day's assignment.
+An Rail Operator electing to pass up will report to the base after his/her 10-1/2 hours off, unless notified to report later.

+SECTION 10 - REPORT RAIL OPERATORS